MechanicalRabbit/FunSQL.jl/docs/src/test/other.md

     DBInterface.close!(conn)

-## `SQLCatalog` and `SQLTable`
+## `SQLCatalog`, `SQLTable`, and `SQLColumn`

 In FunSQL, tables and table-like entities are represented using `SQLTable` objects.
+Their columns are represented using `SQLColumn` objects.
 A collection of `SQLTable` objects is represented as a `SQLCatalog` object.

-    using FunSQL: SQLCatalog, SQLTable
+    using FunSQL: SQLCatalog, SQLColumn, SQLTable

-A `SQLTable` constructor takes the table name, a vector of column names, and, optionally, the name of the table schema and other qualifiers.
+A `SQLTable` constructor takes the table name, a vector of columns, and, optionally, the name of the table schema and other qualifiers.
 A name could be provided either as a `Symbol` or as a `String` value.
+A column can be specified just by its name.

     location = SQLTable(qualifiers = [:public],
                         name = :location,
                         columns = [:location_id, :address_1, :address_2,
                                    :city, :state, :zip])
-    #-> SQLTable(:location, qualifiers = [:public], …)
+    #-> SQLTable(qualifiers = [:public], :location, …)

     person = SQLTable(name = "person",
                       columns = ["person_id", "year_of_birth", "location_id"])